physicsturtle/physicsturtle_old/_sft-II/index.md

 banner: sft-II.svg
 ---

-Welcome to Statistical Field Theory II
+Welcome to Statistical Field Theory II.
+This course extends what we learned in the previous course into the quantum mechanical domain; we will now be looking at quantum mechanical phase transitions.

 {% assign unitNames = "Unit 1 - , Unit 2 - , Unit 3 - , Unit 4 - , Unit 5 - , Unit 6 - " | split: ', ' %}